xLollipopsx/4Bit-Up-Down-Asynchronous-Reset-Counter-Synthesis/README.md

 • The tool used for Synthesis is “Genus”.
 Hence, type “genus -gui” to open the tool.

-• The Following are commands to proceed,
+• Genus Script file with .tcl file Extension commands are executed one by one to synthesize the netlist.

 #### Synthesis RTL Schematic :